-We are one of Palestine's only eco parks and a pioneer in environmental education for our local community and their global eco-conscious partners.
+We are one of Palestine's few eco parks and a pioneer in environmental education for our local community and their global eco-conscious partners.

-Therefore, as an act of community ecological activism against our unjust limitations, we have for the last three years gathered around our sacred land and built together a thriving and ever-growing safe space for learning.
-Our philosophy begins with relearning what has been lost and regaining what has been stolen--the names of the trees and plants in their original Arabic and Latin, the function of stone terraces, the precious lifeblood of the olive tree.
+Therefore, as an act of community ecological activism against our unjust limitations, we have for the last few years gathered around our sacred land and built together a safe space for learning.
+Our philosophy begins with relearning what has been slowly disappearing from our collective memory and regaining what has been stolen--the names of the trees and plants in their original Arabic and Latin, the function of stone terraces, the precious lifeblood of the olive tree.